-Julius Streicher was not a political powerbroker within the NSDAP or the Nazi state, however his anti-Semitic publications did much to create a context for anti-Jewish violence and the oncoming Holocaust.
+Julius Streicher was not a political powerbroker within the National Socialist movement or the Nazi state, however, his anti-Semitic publications did much to create a context for anti-Jewish violence and the oncoming Holocaust.
 Streicher was born in Bavaria in 1885, the son of a primary school teacher.
 Well educated and politically aware, Streicher also became a teacher, though he put this aside to enlist in the German army at the start of World War I. Like Hitler, Streicher won the Iron Cross for bravery, despite being a moody and sometimes erratic soldier.
-After the war Streicher rebounded into right-wing political groups, including the Freikorps and German Democratic Party.
+After the war, Streicher rebounded into right-wing political groups, including the Freikorps and German Democratic Party.
 But Streicher was obsessed with anti-Semitic theories that were too radical even for these groups.

 By 1940, Streicher’s reputation as a corrupt, sadistic sexual pervert had caught up with him.
 He fell out of favour with the NSDAP, which removed him from positions of influence – though he continued editing and publishing Der Sturmer until weeks before the German surrender.
 Streicher was arrested, put on trial at Nuremberg and hanged in 1946.

 1. Though not part of the Nazi elite, Julius Streicher played a leading role in circulating anti-Semitism in Germany.

 2. He was active in right-wing political groups after the war, though his intense anti-Semitism was not always welcome.

 3. He met Hitler in 1919 and joined the NSDAP two years later, finding it more amenable to his radical views.

 4. Streicher became an NSDAP Gauleiter – but he is best known as the publisher of Der Sturmer, the hateful weekly anti-Semitic newspaper.